 A quick note about relocated Reptiles on Exhibit: Currently, we have some reptiles that were relocated from other environments that didn’t provide proper care to the animals and other unfortunate situations.
 On your visit, You can read about these animals and their story.
 The TRZ will appreciate your support with your patronage as it helps provide better care for the reptiles.
 Better yet, please join with a membership (link above) and visit them often.
 TRZ takes great pride in these reptiles rehabilitation, we are here for the reptiles and want to share their stories with you.

-FM 20, a few feet past Solomon lane on right.
-VERY LONG Silver Metal Fence gate on right side (west), When you see a metal Blue building that says Zoo on it take a right into the metal gate entrance.
+Do not go past Shiloh Road, gate entrance is on the right at silver metal fence BEFORE Shiloh Road on FM 20, a few feet past Solomon lane on right.
+VERY LONG Silver Metal Fence gate on right side going south (west), When you see a metal Blue building in middle of silver fence that says Zoo on it take a right into the metal gate entrance.
 Please stay to right side of entrance when pulling in and watch for exiting vehicles, , Thank you!

 You can’t miss it!